 Do you have trouble sleeping at night?
 Do you or your partner snore loudly and frequently?
 Are you woken up several times throughout the night?
 Even when you feel you’ve gotten a full night’s rest, do you still wake up feeling exhausted?
 You might be one of millions of Americans suffering from sleep apnea.

-Obstructive sleep apnea is a common chronic disease afflicting millions of Americans, many of whom are unaware of their condition – and incidence is on the rise.
+Obstructive sleep apnea is a common chronic disease afflicting millions of Americans, many of whom are unaware of their condition.
 It occurs when the soft tissues in the back of the throat collapse at night during sleep, preventing air from passing through, and actually stopping your breathing altogether.

 Many people think of excessive snoring as a trivial problem, but when you realize that sleep apnea actually stops your breathing several times per night, you begin to realize the seriousness of the situation.
 The reality of sleep apnea is that it not only affects your sleep, which in turn affects your everyday life, but that it can have serious impacts on your health, and can even be deadly.
 When left untreated, it can lead to:

 Signs and symptoms of obstructive sleep apnea include loud or frequent snoring, sleep disruptions, trouble breathing during sleep, and daytime sleepiness.
 There are certain factors and demographics that increase your risk of sleep apnea.
 You are more likely to suffer from sleep apnea if you are:

 The most common treatment for sleep apnea that doctors prescribe is a CPAP machine.
 This is a device that you wear during sleep that looks a bit like an oxygen mask, that provides continuous air pressure to prevent the airway from collapsing.
 While this is an effective treatment method for some, many patients find the device intolerable – they simply cannot sleep wearing the device.